Hjorthmedh/RGCmorphology/ms/intro.md

 dendritic branching pattern.
 We used five different transgenic mouse lines, in each of which 1--3 RGCs types selectively express green fluorescent protein (GFP).
-Cell tracings of 94 RGCs were acquired from retinas of CB2-GFP (transient Off alpha RGCs), Cdh3-GFP (M2 ipRGCs;
+Cell tracings of 94 RGCs were acquired from retinas of CB2-GFP, Cdh3-GFP, DRD4-GFP, Hoxd10-GFP and TRHR-GFP transgenic mice.
-“diving” RGCs, DRD4-GFP (pOn-Off DSGCs), Hoxd10-GFP (On-DSGCs and an On-Off DSGCs) and TRHR-GFP (pOn-Off DSGCs) transgenic mice.
 Fifteen morphological features of GFP expressing RGCs were calculated, and we used supervised learning techniques to classify the cells.
 We found that just five features (dendritic area, density of branch points, fractal dimension, mean terminal segment length and soma area) were enough to correctly classify 83 % of the RGCs into the five types that we examined.
 We therefore believe that standard morphological features can serve as reliable classifiers of mouse RGCs.
 As these features are not specific to retinal neurons, we believe our classifier can classify a wide range of neuronal morphologies.